Hello from Turnview Farm, owned and operated by Paul and Emily Turner and located just north of Barrie on Hwy 93 near Waverley.

 Every spring we teach beekeeping courses.
 Introduction to beekeeping is our most popular course.
 Stay connected for more information to come.

 So, what’s all the “BUZZ” about?
-Turnview Farm markets our honey at the Barrie Farmer’s Market every Saturday morning all year round as well as other local seasonal markets and small businesses.
+Turnview Farm markets our honey at our farm store all year round as well as other local stores and small businesses.
 We especially enjoy selling from the farm gate and visiting with our customers.
 Our bees harvest their honey from lovely picturesque summer meadows producing mainly wildflower and buckwheat honey.
 Every effort is made to protect our colonies from modern mono crop agricultural practices.
 Bee colony health is a top priority and we are proud of our stellar survival rates over the past 10 years.
 We are committed to the lifestyle of producing, buying and consuming local food while supporting the local economy.
-Our apiary began 10 years ago stemming from a keen interest in honey bee biology and beekeeping.
+Our apiary began 12 years ago stemming from a keen interest in honey bee biology and beekeeping.
 Paul was looking for a new farm business opportunity to replace milking cows and has not turned back since with consistent, significant year to year growth.

 Busy bees!
 The honey bee is our insect ally and much can be learned or gained from trying to understand the ancient honey bee culture dating back to about 9000 years ago!